-Ensuring you are prepared and have the supplies you need to start planting your seeds is the first step.
-Some online options take close to 2 weeks to deliver, with processing and shipping time included, so make sure the retailer you select can deliver in time for the growing season.
+Some online options take close to two weeks to deliver, with processing and shipping time included, so make sure the retailer you select can deliver in time for the growing season.
+Some retailers offer expedited options that come at a cost.
+Ensure you are prepared and have the supplies you need to start planting your seeds when they arrive.
 If you need last-minute options, you may have to opt for a local big-box store.
-Some retailers offer expedited options that come at a cost.

-Each retailer we recommend has a different return policy, ranging from 15 days to 30 days, with the original receipt needed.
-Outside of big-box store brands, most do not accept opened seed packages.
+Each retailer we recommend has a different return policy, ranging from 15 to 90 days, with the original receipt.
+Other than big-box store brands, most do not accept opened seed packages.
 The smaller, garden-specific specialty retailers usually have shorter return timelines, and you often have to cover the return freight if you change your mind.

 Customer Service Options

 Some websites are easy to maneuver and offer a lot of product specs that can be useful in deciding where to purchase seeds.
-Some sites allow you to search by region to determine which seeds are best for planting, based on climate.
-Most specialty garden retailers have this option if you are interested in speaking to someone who can give you expert advice on what seeds to buy and when to plant.
+Some sites allow you to search by region to determine which seeds are best for planting based on your climate.
+Most specialty garden retailers offer the option to speak to someone who can give you expert advice on what seeds to buy and when to plant.

 When is the best time to shop for seeds?

 Debra LaGattuta, a Master Gardener and a member of The Spruce Gardening and Plant Care Review Board, recommends always buying fresh seed.
-“Make sure the retailer is selling seed that was packaged for sowing in the current year,” she says.
+“Make sure the retailer is selling seed that was packaged for sowing in the current year,” LaGattuta says.
 “Fresh seeds have a higher rate of germination.”
-Furthermore, she adds, it’s best not to wait.
-“Online vendors should have their websites updated in winter,” she says.
+Furthermore, LaGattuta adds, it’s best not to wait.
+“Online vendors should update their websites during the winter,” LaGattuta says.
 “Seed catalogs start arriving in winter, usually in January.
 Don’t wait too long to purchase—the seeds for popular varieties sell out quickly.
 Ordering early makes sure the type of seed you want to grow is available.”

 How do you store seeds?

 Once you have purchased seeds, maximize their shelf life.
-Most important: ensure the seeds are dry before storing them, and that they are kept in a cool spot between 40 and 50 degrees Fahrenheit.
-(A dark, cool cupboard works.)
+Most important: Ensure the seeds are dry before storing them and that they are kept in a cool spot between 35 to 40 degrees.
 Keep seeds in airtight containers such as glass jars or seed envelopes.
 You can even add silica gel packets that act as a defense against moisture.